 Crunch exercise is a simple movement, but yet very effective.

-- Lie on your back with your knees bent and your feet in the air.
-Make sure your upper legs (thighs) are vertical.
-Cross your arms over your chest or place behind your head.
+- Lie on your back with your knees bent and your feet on the ground.
+Make sure your upper legs (thighs) are nearly vertical.
+Place your hands behind your head.
 This is the start position.

 - Contract your abdominal muscles as you curl your spine into the crunch position.
 Your back will arch, unlike a sit-up where it remains straight.